dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/API.md

 const docString = stepContext.docString;
 ```
 # [Backgound](https://cucumber.io/docs/reference#background)
-Backgrounds are an alias for mocha's before hook.
-They provide a way to define a given that is repeated for all scenarios.
+Backgrounds provide a way to define a given that is repeated for all scenarios.
 As the given is repeated, its an indication that its not necessary to describe the particular scenario but is required to provide context overall.
+Backgrounds have a <code>backgroundContext</code> that share the same properties as the <code>scenarioContext</code>, see details on scenarios for details.

 __Gherkin__
 ```Gherkin